Skip to content

 Pure freeracing

 The Future Fly White Tiger is a pure freerace board.
 The board wants to be placed on the edge, fly over the water and maintain comfort despite its performance.
-The shape, construction and features of the White Tiger are all geared towards this objective.
+Both the shape, the construction and the features of the White Tiger are geared towards this objective.

-However, the concept of the White Tiger does not end with the board itself.
+However, the White Tiger concept does not end with the board itself.
 This is just where the journey begins.
 With our service and video content, which you can access via a QR code on the board, we make sure that you 'really' fly over the water on the edge.

 Developer comments